Evaluating Latent Space Robustness and Uncertainty of EEG-ML Models under Realistic Distribution Shifts: Discussion

 \section{Discussion}

 The aim of this study was to develop model diagnostic measures for EEG feature encoders that help anticipate deployment failures during model development itself.
 We modeled real-world variability in EEG signals by designing four data shifts, i.e., EEG-DS (Table \ref{tab:transforms}), that capture the effects of band-pass filter settings, analog-to-digital quantization precision, and manifestations of noise.
 Then, we trained diverse types of EEG encoders (self-supervised, fully-supervised, and conventional) on un-shifted data for two clinically important tasks (Section \ref{sec:setup}), and assessed their robustness under these shifts during model development.
 Notably, we analyzed the encoders' latent space (Figure \ref{fig:dca}) and predictive uncertainty (Table \ref{tab:perf}) in a label-agnostic fashion, in addition to analyzing task performance (Table \ref{tab:perf}).
 Finally, an evaluation using an external dataset indicated that the performance drop observed in the out-of-sample setting is proportional to what we observed in the above experiments.
+The significance of our study is that we propose evaluation metrics beyond traditional task performance that can be computed during model development itself to evaluate model robustness and anticipate future failures in practical deployment settings.
+Furthermore, we emphasize that the benefit of our approach is that it does not require access to additional data or labels from the deployment setting.

-\textbf{The value of latent space analysis}: If we consider task performance as gold-standard metric in deployment settings, the latent space analysis allows us to see `early' signs that predict degraded task performance (Figure \ref{fig:dca} and Table \ref{tab:perf}).
+\textbf{The value of latent space analysis}: If we consider task performance as a gold-standard metric in deployment settings, the latent space analysis allows us to see `early' signs that predict degraded task performance (Figure \ref{fig:dca} and Table \ref{tab:perf}).
 The results of aggressive shifts (e.g., $\sigma$=0.1) in the in-sample experiments strongly correlated with the out-of-sample performance, highlighting the potential use of the latent space analysis.
-Intuitively, a strong distortion in the latent space is likely to push samples from one side of the decision boundary to the other, leading to worse performance.
+Intuitively, a strong distortion in the latent space will likely push samples from one side of the decision boundary to the other, leading to worse performance.